Calls from United Merchant Asset Recovery?

 Is United Merchant Asset Recovery a scam?

 According to the Better Business Bureau website, United Merchant Asset Recovery has been in business since 2011.
-There have been 8 complaints closed in the last 3 years and 5 complaints closed out in the last 12 months.
-Read more about it here: United Merchant Asset Recovery Better Business Bureau
+There have been 8 alleged complaints or issues closed in the last 3 years and 5 alleged complaints closed out in the last 12 months.
+Some consumer complaints involve alleged payday loan collection practices.
+Read more about it here: United Merchant Asset Recovery Better Business Bureau.

 United Merchant Asset Recovery Phone Numbers